East Chicago Water Membrane Filtration Plant

 To better serve the city’s 32,000 residents as well as industrial and commercial customers, a new 20-MGD pressure membrane water filtration plant was developed with a hydraulic capacity of 30 MGD to meet 30-year projected demand.
-The team designed the new a raw water pump station, chemical feed systems, and high-service pumping.
+Our firm’s engineering team designed the new a raw water pump station, chemical feed systems, and high-service pumping.
 Numerous low-impact and sustainable design elements were incorporated, including supervisory control and data acquisition (SCADA) and programmable logic controller (PLC) controls, rain gardens, drought-resistant plants, green building materials, low-flow plumbing fixtures, and high-efficiency lighting to truly make this new plant and tank state-of-the-art.

 The existing lake water intake line was extended by microtunneling under multiple railroads, utilities, and a state highway to the new raw-water pump station.
 The membrane facility is in architecturally pleasing, insulated, precast concrete structural panels that houses the chemical feed systems, cleaning systems for the membranes, high-service pumps, and maintenance and operations centers.
-Other aspects of the project include a gravity plate settler for solids removal from the backwash water to maximize utilization of the water withdrawn from the lake, a new raw-water pump station, micro-tunnel under railroads and highways to connect the existing intake line to the new raw water pump station, and a 4-MGD clean water storage reservoir.
+Other aspects of the water management project include a gravity plate settler for solids removal from the backwash water to maximize utilization of the water withdrawn from the lake, a new raw-water pump station, micro-tunnel under railroads and highways to connect the existing intake line to the new raw water pump station, and a 4-MGD clean water storage reservoir.

 - Diversification Drives American Structurepoint's Success

 - City of Green Roundabout Project Wins ACEC Ohio Engineering Excellence Award | American Structurepoint